 Picnic, bike ride, and fly kites directly overlooking the water at Colt state Park in nearby Bristol.

 RI has great food!
 And you'll find the best among local restaurants, diners, and take out.
-Within approx. 0.6 mile there are the following: 15 Point Road, our favorite, which overlooks a marina, remnants of Old Stone Bridge and Sakonnet River; Scampi's and Flo's Seafood (in season) with outdoor seating overlooking the water; Shultzy"s (in season) with it's hamburgers and ice cream right across from a beach/board walk of sorts; Graciano's, popular for breakfast and lunch; and Ultimate and Beachcomber Sports Bars, a touch of fun, excitement, and games for all ages.
+Within approx. 0.6 mile there are the following: 15 Point Road, our favorite, which overlooks a marina, remnants of Old Stone Bridge and Sakonnet River; Localz's and Flo's Seafood (in season) with outdoor seating overlooking the water; Shultzy"s (in season) with it's hamburgers and ice cream right across from a beach/board walk of sorts; 501 Graciano's, popular for breakfast and lunch; and Ultimate and Blue Anchor Grill Sports Bar/Pub, a touch of fun, excitement, and games for all ages.

-Try restaurants recommended by a popular travel site towards Newport area: Mooring and Castle Hill on the water, Rosemary and Thyme Cafe, Brick Alley Pub ( a favorite of ours ), and others in Bristol, Warren, and Tiverton, (many waterfront).
+Try restaurants recommended by a popular travel site towards Newport area: Mooring and Castle Hill on the water, Brick Alley Pub ( a favorite of ours ), and others in Bristol, Warren, and Tiverton, (many waterfront).
 The Boathouse in Tiverton is a favorite!

 For children activities, try Save the Bay Exploration Center and Aquarium, Battleship Cove, Roger Williams Park and Zoo, Fall River Children's Museum and Providence Children's Museum, a favorite, and Portsmouth Community and Island Park Playgrounds, or let them just enjoy the water activities at the waterfront of the home...